kelseyrae/smart-grocery-list/src/prd.md

 - **Why it matters**: Keeps the app organized without manual maintenance
 - **Success criteria**: No duplicate items in active list, seamless item lifecycle

+### Automatic Categorization
+- **What it does**: Intelligently sorts grocery items into categories like Produce, Dairy, Meat, etc.
+- **Why it matters**: Makes shopping more efficient by organizing items by store layout
+- **Success criteria**: Items are correctly categorized and grouped visually in the list

 ## Design Direction

 ### Visual Tone & Identity